-Below is the customer who has contributed of 10% or more in the revenue:
+Below is the customer who has contributed 10% or more in the revenue from operations:

 (₹ in lakhs)

+Revenue for the Revenue for the

+year ended period ended

-Revenue for the period ended 31 March 2021
+31 March 2022 31 March 2021

-Cosmo Films Limited 2,109.41
+Cosmo Films Limited 6,730.81 2,109.41

-- 34 The Company continues to closely monitor the impact of the Covid-19 pandemic on all aspects of its business.
+39 The Company continues to closely monitor the impact of the Covid-19 pendemic on all aspects of its business.
 The Company is engaged in the business of master batch & textile chemicals which is part of essential commodities, and therefore, the pandemic had marginal impact on the business operations of the Company.
 The management has exercised due care in concluding significant accounting judgements and estimates, inter-alia, recoverability of receivables, impairment assessment of financial and non-financial assets, realisability of Inventory and accordingly noted no significant impact on its financial results.
 Further, management believes that the Company will be able to discharge the liabilities as and when falling due.
-The Company will continue to monitor current and future conditions and impact thereof on Company's operations. - 35 The Company was incorporated on 02 March 2020 and this being the first period of financial statements, the Statement of Profit and Loss covers a period of more than 12 months i.e. starting from the date of incorporation, 02 March 2020 to 31 Match 2021.
-Hence, previous year figures are not applicable.
+The Company will continue to monitor current and future conditions and impact thereof on Company's